Roakz/as_runcorn/README.md

 models are new (they weren't represented in the legacy system).
 These models just use their database id for the sequence number portion of the id.

-QSA Ids are rendered consistently throughout the UI (in a rounded pale yellow box).

 Models are registered for QSA Ids in `common/qsa_id_registrations.rb`.
 The registrations are defined in `common` because they need to be loaded in the backend, frontend and indexer.
 You will see `require_relative` statements